sara-sabr/ITStrategy/_pages/en/product-fw-guidance.md

   <figcaption>Figure 2.
 Projects are used to orchestrate change</figcaption>
 </figure>

-In the digital world a departmental product “team”, like Job Bank, should embed both business and IT staff.
+In an ideal digital world a departmental product “team”, like Job Bank, should embed both business and IT staff.
 However, because Treasury Board Policies regulating Programs and Corporate put different persons in charge of IT and Program functions, these two separate persons will naturally want the staff responsible for their function in their respective org charts.

 This is where we want to differentiate improvements from projects and enable funding teams with cross-branch memberships.